ht3ny/ht3ny.github.io/_posts/2020-04-12-unexplored-power-of-biocompatible-electricity.md

 ## How electricity affect humans body?

-Now that we understood the effect of biocompatible electricity on virus from past studies, we need to first understand how electricity affect human's body.
+Now that we understand the effect of biocompatible electricity on virus from past studies, we need to first understand how electricity affect human's body.

 First, we look into the fatal side effect of electricity.
 Then we look at the possible side effect of prolonged exposure of electricity to human body